Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/05-labrador-retriever-diet-weight-management.md

   - pet care
 ---
 # Labrador retriever diet: managing weight
-Labrador Retrievers are famous for their love of food—and unfortunately, their tendency to gain weight easily.
+Labrador Retrievers are famous for their love of foodand unfortunately, their tendency to gain weight easily.
 This lovable breed's appetite and efficient metabolism can lead to obesity if not carefully managed.
 Maintaining a healthy weight is crucial for your Lab's longevity and quality of life.
 Here's everything you need to know about feeding and weight management for your Labrador.
 ## Why Labs are prone to weight gain
 Several factors make Labrador Retrievers susceptible to obesity:
 - **Genetic predisposition**: Many Labs carry a gene mutation affecting appetite regulation